About this course

-- project risk management
+- enterprise risk management

 Southampton Business School is a leader in research for banking, finance and risk management.
 The school provides career-enhancing opportunities like IBM’s Academic Initiative.
 Risk managers and industry leaders from companies such as Goldman Sachs and PwC, will visit to discuss careers one a one-to-one basis.